Doing my best to stay active with leukaemia

 I also felt like I had something to prove.
 And, what’s more, I wanted to raise awareness.
 Living with a chronic blood cancer is rare – it’s not known about.
 Running a marathon gave me a reason to talk about leukaemia and let people know how tough it can be, but also show that I’m getting on with life anyway.

 Learning to pace myself

-Sadly, at the moment I am unable to run and do life at the same time.
-My energy levels aren’t up to it.
+Sadly, over the past year, my energy levels haven't been up to running.
 But I walk as much as I can, and keep my fitness up that way.
 It’s not the same and I miss running so much, but I know it’s more important to put me first and get through the day.
 It really helps my mental health and it gives me time for me – a chance to smile and enjoy life.

 I love my daily walks and I do my best to clock up 10,000 steps.
 I love seeing the seasons and light change, and what happens to the plants and trees.

 I decided when I was diagnosed that I was definitely going to be someone living with cancer, not someone defined by cancer.
 It’s with me for life, so if I let it dictate how I am or what I do (within reason), I wouldn’t do anything.